danferth/todo/README.md

 - [ ] God i know there's more....
 - [ ] use [plax](https://github.com/danferth/plax) to add another layer to roadmap tiles
 - [ ] change over to gulp - will have to work off of gulp starter
+- [x] double check the `<span>` needed for required fields in forms for jq validate.
+Does it need an id or not?
 - [x] Need to reupload the newer version of font awesome
 - [x] zip code on quote and contact form
 - [x] List of subjects from forms